yash9439/codetoprompt/README.md

 ## Features

 - **Comprehensive Project Context**: Automatically includes Git repository information and a visual project structure tree.
+- **Flexible Output Formats**: Generate prompts in different formats using CLI flags: `--markdown` for standard Markdown code blocks and `--cxml` for a Claude-friendly XML structure.
+- **Intelligent Code Compression**: Use the `--compress` flag to dramatically reduce token count.
+It uses `tree-sitter` to parse code into a structural summary, preserving classes, functions, and signatures while omitting implementation details.
 - **In-Depth Codebase Analysis**: Run `codetoprompt analyse` to get a detailed statistical report on your project's composition, including token counts by file type and largest files.
 - **Persistent Configuration**: Run a one-time interactive setup (`codetoprompt config`) to set your personal defaults for all options.
 - **Smart File Filtering**: Respects `.gitignore` rules by default and offers powerful include/exclude glob patterns to precisely select the files you need.